PLSysSec/lockdown-node-example/README.md

 hashes for the internal node modules such as `fs` or `process`.

-Another approach we will explain for this example is to use Webpack with our own custom loader to only generate the hashes for the files our code depends on without any extra code.
+Another approach we will explain for this example is to use Webpack with our own custom loader to only generate the hashes for the files our code depends on without any extra files.
 We will combine this approach with the previous approach to get both the internal hashes as well as our code hashes.

 ## Hash generation